 Conclusion

 Overall, the AtGames Legends Pinball Micro is a fantastic and versatile machine.
-The digital pinball is really good with 60FPS gameplay and virtually no lag.
+The digital pinball is really good, with 60FPS gameplay and virtually no lag.
 This makes the games look real if you’re standing up and looking down at the machine correctly.
 The option to use a VIBS board and connect to a PC to play other digital pinball games on the machine is a great option as well.
 There are a lot of multiplayer, diagnostic, and optional OS features.
-You really get your money’s worth and I praise AtGames for not locking this machine out.
-The system does have its issues such as the horrible arcade game streaming, rarely updated service, downloadable tables having always-online DRM, and the OS being a bit slow and unresponsive, but these are things that can be fixed.
+You really get your money’s worth, and I praise AtGames for not locking this machine out.
+The system does have its issues, such as the horrible arcade game streaming, the rarely updated service, downloadable tables having always-online DRM, and the OS being a bit slow and unresponsive, but these are things that can be fixed.